Quick answer

 Mountain Pass Drift

 Your car drifting a mountain pass — tire screech echoing off the cliff, taillights tracing the curves.
-1 credit, one car photo, no prompt engineering.
+One car photo, no prompt engineering.

 Intersection Takeover